anywhichway/lazui/README.md

 ## Change History (Reverse Chronological Order)

+2023-11-16 v0.0.51 switched to using `flexrouter`. documentation forthcoming.

 2023-11-04 v0.0.50a final attempt to fix websocket CSP issue before CSPs are removed

 2023-11-04 v0.0.49a another attempt to fix websocket CSP issue